Yes, you can get pregnant with endometriosis.

-One reason for this could be an expanding uterus putting additional pressure on other parts of their pelvic region, increasing the sensitivity of regional endometriosis.
+One reason for this could be an expanding uterus putting additional pressure on other parts of the pelvic region, increasing the sensitivity of regional endometriosis.

-Breastfeeding has been known to delay symptoms returning.
-This is especially the case for mothers breastfeeding their baby regularly enough to delay menstruation starting up again.
+Breastfeeding has been known to delay symptoms returning, especially for mothers breastfeeding their baby regularly enough to delay menstruation starting up again.

 Laparoscopic surgery is a rather effective method used to remove endometriosis tissue.
 The tissue is either cut away or ‘lasered’ off.

-Though tissue can grow back over five years (in an estimated 50% of cases) the chances of falling pregnant after a laparoscopy improve.
+Though tissue can grow back over five years (in an estimated 50% of cases), the chances of falling pregnant after a laparoscopy improve.

 Your surgeon may assess your chances of conceiving using the endometriosis fertility index (EFI) following surgery.
 The EFI looks at aspects such as your age, severity of your condition and history of pregnancy.

-Like IVF, intrauterine insemination (IUI) is an assisted reproductive technique.
-It has proven somewhat successful in helping people with endometriosis fall pregnant.
+Like IVF, intrauterine insemination (IUI) is an assisted reproductive technique, and it has proven somewhat successful in helping people with endometriosis fall pregnant.

-Talk with your GP
+Talk With Your GP

-You’ll no doubt hear a lot of ‘old wives’ tales’ about endometriosis and how it affects, and is affected by, pregnancy.
+You’ll no doubt hear a lot of ‘old wives’ tales’ about endometriosis and how it affects and is affected by pregnancy.
 I recommend taking all unqualified advice with a grain of salt and talking with your GP instead.

 1Fadhlaoui A, Bouquet de la Jolinière J, Feki A. Endometriosis and infertility: how and when to treat?.
 Front Surg.
 2014;1:24.
 Published 2014 Jul 2. doi:10.3389/fsurg.2014.00024